aialferov/ecl/README.md

 ```
 ```
 -module(ecl_listx).
--export([run/2]). % note the line was changed from the default "run/1"
+-export([run/2]). % you need to change the line from the default "run/1"

 run(List, Factor) -> [X * Factor || X <- List].
 ```